 2. Urinary Incontinence

-Next to yeast infections, urinary incontinence is perhaps the most common condition you may experience in your lifetime.
+Next to yeast infections, urinary incontinence is perhaps the most common vaginal health issue you may experience in your lifetime.
 It’s the source of untold embarrassment.
 Most women are too mortified to even discuss it with their doctor.

 Involuntary urinary leakage isn’t restricted to older women.
 It can affect you at any age and can be the result of weakened bladder muscles due to childbirth, menopause and aging.